r41d/pigpigo/README.md

- pigpiogo - a raspberry pi gpio go wrapper
+ gpigo - a raspberry pi gpio go wrapper
 ============================================

-This encapsulates the pigpio C library
+This encapsulates the pigpio C library and wiringPi